submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 Events:              <none>
 ```

-If not correct, you can manually edit the `multiclusterservices` CR to the correct IP as a workaround and create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant information.
+If the data is not correct, you can manually edit the Multiclusterservice resource to set the correct IP as a workaround and create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant information.

 If it is correct, congratulations - you've found a new [issue](https://github.com/submariner-io/lighthouse/issues).